Los Angeles Sexual Harassment Attorney

-- Can my boss demote me for refusing to have sex with him?
+- If my boss demotes me for refusing to have sex with him, can I sue?

 If you were sexually harassed at work, you are likely entitled to compensation.
 Miracle Mile Law Group is here to ensure that you get the maximum amount of damages for your sexual harassment lawsuit.
 We are here to guide you through any questions you may have and to guide you through the legal process.

 Whether you were sexually harassed by a supervisor, a co-worker or another person, you will likely need to have some kind of evidence to prove it.
 If you feel you are being or have been sexually harassed, consider the following:

 - Create a detailed written record with anything that may suggest sexual harassment, such as comments or conduct by your boss;

 - Gather up all your performance and personnel records;

 - Write down and record every time you are subjected to unwanted touching or comments, or anything else you suspect might seem like sexual harassment;